system76/docs/_articles/open-firmware-systems.md

 #### Additional Notes

-Both the `addw2` and `darp6` shipped with Closed Firmware/EC but have since been updated to Open Firmware/EC.
-This [article](/articles/transition-firmware) can be used to move your system from Closed to Open Firmware/EC.
+Both the `addw2` and `darp6` shipped with closed firmware/EC, but have since been updated to Open Firmware/EC.
+[This article](/articles/transition-firmware) can be used to move your system from closed to Open Firmware/EC.